Bachelor in Community Development

 Objectives of the program:

-• Develop an understanding of community development in rural, urban, local, national, regional and global contexts;
+• Develop an understanding of community issues in community, rural, urban contexts;

-• Evaluate and design community development approaches in both international and local contexts;
+• Evaluate and design community development approaches in local, regional and natural contexts;

 • Build critical skills in core elements of community development;